BackstagecrewIS/milkman/README.md

 ### The surface plane:
 **What will the finished product look like?
 What colors, typography, and design elements will we use?**

-Wireframes for the site can be viewed in a separate [Wireframes File](/wireframes.md)
+Wireframes for the site can be viewed in a separate [Wireframes MD File](/wireframes.md)

 All pages to be responsive.